 To be honest, to get these things back up to Alaska, I will have to put them into a carry-on tote bag.
 They’re just too cool to leave in Florida.
 And too expensive to buy a third pair!

 If you don’t mind missing a couple of hours exploring Alaska, wait until your first port on your Alaska cruise.
 Head straightaway to the nearest shop where XtraTufs are sold.
 Google it when your ship docks.
-I bought one pair at Murray Pacific Hardware Store on Water Street – a 15 minute walk from the dock.
+I bought one pair at Murray Pacific Hardware Store on Water Street in Ketchikan- a 15 minute walk from the dock.